Federal Bureau of Investigation: Personnel

+Line of Duty Deaths

-The Officer Down Memorial Page provides the biographies of 86 FBI agents who have died in the line of duty from 1925 to February 2021.
+According to the Officer Down Memorial Page 87 FBI agents and 2 K9s have died in the line of duty from 1925 to February 2021.

 Hiring process

 To apply to become an FBI agent, one must be between the ages of 23 and 37, unless one is a preference-eligible veteran, in which case one may apply after age 37.
 The applicant must also hold U.S. citizenship, be of high moral character, have a clean record, and hold at least a four-year bachelor's degree.
 At least three years of professional work experience prior to application is also required.
 All FBI employees require a Top Secret (TS) security clearance, and in many instances, employees need a TS/SCI (Top Secret/Sensitive Compartmented Information) clearance.

 To obtain a security clearance, all potential FBI personnel must pass a series of Single Scope Background Investigations (SSBI), which are conducted by the Office of Personnel Management.
 Special agent candidates also have to pass a Physical Fitness Test (PFT), which includes a 300-meter run, one-minute sit-ups, maximum push-ups, and a 1.5 mi run.
 Personnel must pass a polygraph test with questions including possible drug use.
 Applicants who fail polygraphs may not gain employment with the FBI.
 Up until 1975, the FBI had a minimum height requirement of 5 ft 7 in.

 BOI and FBI directors

-FBI directors are appointed (nominated) by the President of the United States and must be confirmed by the United States Senate to serve a term of office of ten years, subject to resignation or removal by the President at his/her discretion before their term ends.
+FBI directors are appointed (nominated) by the president of the United States and must be confirmed by the United States Senate to serve a term of office of ten years, subject to resignation or removal by the president at his/her discretion before their term ends.
 Additional terms are allowed following the same procedure.

 J. Edgar Hoover, appointed by President Calvin Coolidge in 1924, was by far the longest-serving director, serving until his death in 1972.
 In 1968, Congress passed legislation, as part of the Omnibus Crime Control and Safe Streets Act of 1968, requiring Senate confirmation of appointments of future directors.
 As the incumbent, this legislation did not apply to Hoover.
-The last FBI director was Andrew McCabe.
-The current FBI director is Christopher A. Wray appointed by President Donald Trump.
+The last FBI director was Christopher Wray.
+The current FBI director is Kash Patel, appointed by President Donald Trump.

 The FBI director is responsible for the day-to-day operations at the FBI.
 Along with the deputy director, the director makes sure cases and operations are handled correctly.
-The director also is in charge of making sure the leadership in any one of the FBI field offices is staffed with qualified agents.
-Before the Intelligence Reform and Terrorism Prevention Act was passed in the wake of the September 11 attacks, the FBI director would directly brief the President of the United States on any issues that arise from within the FBI.
-Since then, the director now reports to the Director of National Intelligence (DNI), who in turn reports to the President.
+The director also is in charge of making sure the leadership in the FBI field offices is staffed with qualified agents.
+Before the Intelligence Reform and Terrorism Prevention Act was passed in the wake of the September 11 attacks, the FBI director would directly brief the president of the United States on any issues that arise from within the FBI.
+Since then, the director now reports to the director of national intelligence (DNI), who in turn reports to the President.